Sexual-Assault-Center/SafeBar/backend/README.md

 ## Deployment

-- How to deploy QA
+- How to deploy this heroku site
   - Make sure you're in the backend directory
   - run this script:

     ```python
-    python scripts/heroku-deploy.py qa
+    python scripts/heroku-deploy.py
     ```

   - It may ask you to login into heroku, do so.
   - It will then update env variables if needed in heroku
   - It will ask you to make sure you want to deploy the branch you're on
     - If you're sure select "Y"
+  - It will then run everything to deploy it.
+    - If there are any errors, they will either log in the terminal or within the heroku <https://dashboard.heroku.com/apps/safebarapi-qa/activity>